Digital Nomad Life in Okinawa, Japan

 What do people find most challenging about the culture in Okinawa?

 "Expats in Okinawa often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and the local dialect, Uchinaguchi, is different from standard Japanese.
 The slow-paced lifestyle, known as "Okinawa Time", can also be a challenge for those accustomed to a faster, more punctual pace.
 The subtropical climate, with its hot and humid summers and typhoon season, can be difficult to adapt to.
 Understanding and adapting to the local customs and etiquette, which are deeply rooted in the culture, can also be a challenge.
 This includes everything from gift-giving customs to the proper way to behave in public places.
 The local diet, which is unique and different from typical Japanese cuisine, can also be a challenge for some expats.
-Lastly, while Okinawa is a popular tourist destination, it is somewhat isolated from the rest of Japan and the world, which can lead to feelings of isolation or homesickness," explained one expat living in Okinawa, Japan.
+Lastly, while Okinawa is a popular tourist destination, it is somewhat isolated from the rest of Japan and the world, which can lead to feelings of isolation or homesickness," said one expat in Okinawa.

 What residency documents or visas did I need if I will be in Okinawa for a while?

 "If you are planning to stay in Okinawa for an extended period, you will need to obtain a visa before your arrival.
 The type of visa you need depends on the purpose of your stay.
 For example, if you are going to work, you will need a working visa.
 If you are going to study, you will need a student visa.
 Once you arrive in Japan, you will also need to apply for a Residence Card.
 This card is issued upon your arrival at Narita, Haneda, Chubu, or Kansai Airports.
 If you enter Japan from another airport, you will have to visit a municipal office where you live and apply for the card.
 In addition, you will need to register your address with the local municipal office within 14 days of finding a place to live.
 If you move, you will need to notify the municipal office of your new address within 14 days of moving.
 If you plan to stay in Japan for more than one year, you will need to apply for a re-entry permit if you wish to leave and re-enter the country.
 This can be done at the Immigration Bureau.
-Please note that visa requirements can change, so it's important to check the latest information from the Japanese embassy or consulate in your home country before your departure," said one expat who made the move to Okinawa.
+Please note that visa requirements can change, so it's important to check the latest information from the Japanese embassy or consulate in your home country before your departure," said one expat in Okinawa.

 Get Quote